-The A/N's can be amusing, since the author is clearly insane (something he cheerfully acknowledges) and really quite talkative.
+- The A/N's can be quite amusing, since the author is clearly insane (something he cheerfully acknowledges) and really quite talkative.

-Gravemoss has a strange tendency to accidentally make pop culture references when in the middle of threatening/killing/torturing someone, leading to fairly epic Mood Whiplash.
+- Gravemoss has a strange tendency of accidentally making pop culture references in the middle of threatening/killing/torturing someone, leading to fairly epic Mood Whiplash.

 - Anything and everything involving Ron's Puffskeins, starting with their names - Henry and Graham.

 - Henry met his end when Fred and George ended up mistaking him for a tennis ball that Mr Weasley had brought home, and used him for bludger practice, thinking the noises were normal.
 They only found out when he hit the wall and splattered.